Faculty Profile

 • Ph.D., 2000

-2023-2024 Academic Year
+2024-2025 Academic Year

-Fall 2023
+Fall 2024

 PSYC 370 Rsch Meth Counseling Psych

 Many individuals complete brief magazine or online surveys about their personality, relationships, or psychological symptoms to better understand themselves or others.
 Comprehensive psychological testing, however, is much more in-depth and occurs only after significant research and development have taken place.
 Counseling psychologists take an empirical approach to understand many aspects of people’s functioning; one of the ways is through assessment.
 This course will address research methods in counseling psychology, with a specific focus on test development.
 This course will examine how psychological assessment tools, including structured and unstructured clinical interviews, objective and projective personality tests, measures of intellectual functioning and learning aptitudes, and vocational instruments, are developed and tested.
 Students will critically evaluate issues such as test validation, norming and standardization, reliability and validity, and test bias.
 This intensive lab course will include an original research project in test development.
 Students will also gain practical experience in the administration of assessment tools commonly employed in counseling psychology.
 Three hours classroom plus three hours laboratory a week.
-Prerequisite: 165, 210 & 211.
+Prerequisite: 165 (can be taken concurrently), 210 & 211.

 PSYC 500 Independent Study

-Spring 2024
+Spring 2025

 PSYC 145 Psychology of Human Sexuality